Cross-platform C SDK logo

 1. Create fonts

-When displaying texts on graphic interfaces it is necessary to establish a typography, otherwise the system would not know how to render it.
-There will always be some fount defined by default, but we can change it when customizing the appearance of our texts.
+When displaying texts in graphical interfaces it is necessary to establish a typography, otherwise the system would not know how to render it.
+There will always be a font defined by default, but we can change it when customizing the appearance of our texts.

-The most representative feature of a typeface design is the family to which it belongs (font family) (Figure 2).
+The most representative characteristic of a font's design is the family to which it belongs (font family or typeface) (Figure 2).
 Each computer has a series of families installed that do not have to coincide with those incorporated in another machine.
-This is an important fact to keep in mind since, for portability, we should not assume that a certain typeface family will be present on all machines that run the program.
-Sentences like:
+This is an important fact to take into account since, for the sake of portability, we should not assume that a certain font family will be present on all the machines that run the program.
+Sentences of the type:

 1